MileHacker Logo

 • Former Foreign Settlement: Elegant area with preserved European-style buildings now housing luxury shops.

-• Mount Rokko: Highest peak in the Rokko range with panoramic views and a variety of attractions.
+• Mount Rokko: Highest reach a peak in the Rokko range with expansive views and various attractions.

 These blend historical importance with modernist design, making them compelling stops.